 Planning to feed a crowd?
 Serve this easy tandoori chicken with flavored rice (classic Indian cuisine) and/ or a fresh salad or raitha.
 A keto-friendly and gluten-free recipe and an easy menu for entertaining, you can also serve this as a surprise family dinner.

 The only catch here is the marinating time which is a minimum of 2 hours.
 Once you take care of that, prep and cooking take less than an hour.
 These tandoori chicken legs can be done in huge batches in the oven, thus saving a lot of time.
+(Like the sheet pan lemon garlic chicken legs.)

-what is tandoori chicken?
+What is tandoori chicken?

 Traditionally, a whole chicken is marinated in spices, yogurt, lemon juice, ginger and garlic, and cooked in a Tandoor, a cylindrical clay oven at high temperatures.
 The spice mix is called Tandoori masala.